 At times I do like to start a drawing using Adobe Illustrator Draw or Procreate on the iPad but will finish it on my computer.
 A fun feature Procreate has is screen record.
 This will create an animation of your illustration process.

 You can export drawings from Adobe Draw and Procreate to Adobe Illustrator on your computer and really fine tune them.
 One thing I recommend when drawing on the iPad is purchasing film that goes on the screen and has the feel of paper while drawing.

 Don’t Get Frustrated

 Adobe Illustrator is a great part of the Creative Cloud software, but it takes time to get used to for beginners.
-I have been using Illustrator to draw cartoons and design logos for over twenty years, and I am still learning new things about the program all the time.
+I have been using Illustrator to draw cartoons and design logos for over twenty-five years, and I am still learning new things about the program all the time.

 If you are a traditional artist that stays away from technology you may just be used to paper or canvas, not computers.
 Just keep in mind Adobe Illustrator is yet another tool to create your art.

 If you are not an artist and do not care to learn how to draw, learning Adobe Illustrator can help you in creating some interesting designs.
 Many out there use Illustrator to trace images.
 This tutorial should help you in the basics of what the application can assist you with.

 Hopefully this tutorial helps a bit with the Adobe Illustrator drawing basics.
 If there is a demand, I will do more Illustrator and Creative Cloud tutorials in the future.
 Possibly video Illustrator tutorials which would be easier to explain step by step.

 If you have any questions feel free to email me.